-Affirmations are an awesome daily practice, however you incorporate them - because actively THINKING about what you most want the outcome to be for yourself in any given situation helps you take more meaningful action to achieving that goal.
+Affirmations are an awesome daily practice, however, you incorporate them – because actively THINKING about what you most want the outcome to be for yourself in any given situation helps you take more meaningful action to achieve that goal.

 On days I have a little more time, I do my 5-minute journal, I do 10-20 gratitude burpees (that’s where I think of a person in my life I’m grateful for with each burpee) and then I sit and breathe quietly for 5 minutes or more.
 Sometimes I’ll listen to a guided meditation, like one of these from Tara Brach who is a wonderful mindfulness practitioner.